ycodify-tech/public-documentation/src/pages/docs/account-management/projects.md

 ![Image](/images/yc-web/dashboardCreateProject2.png)

 After configurating the project, click on the **Create project** button.
-You will be redirected to the **Schema Manager** tab of your project right after
+You will be redirected to the **Schema** tab of your project right after

 ![Image](/images/yc-web/dashboardCreateProject3.png)